 You can read more about the symptoms of flu on the NHS website.

-Who needs a flu jab?
+Who should get the flu jab?

-- in a long-stay residential care home
+- living in a long-term residential care home;

 - receive a carer's allowance, or you are the main carer for an elderly or disabled person whose welfare may be at risk if you fall ill;

 - staff working in health and social care settings;